 Key Takeaways

-• HubSpot’s pricing gets expensive quickly, especially after the 2024 pricing changes.
+- HubSpot’s pricing gets expensive quickly, especially after the 2024 pricing changes.
 Essential features like automation and custom reports start at $800/month, with some users reporting a 5x–20x increase in costs for the same features.

-• HubSpot is great for mid-sized companies that can afford to pay for deep integrations and customization
+- One of HubSpot’s advantages is that it is great for mid-sized companies that can afford to pay for deep integrations and customization

-• Annual contracts lock you in, with no early cancellation or refunds.
+- Annual contracts lock you in, with no early cancellation or refunds.
 Even if you’re unhappy with the product mid-cycle, you’re still billed for the full term.

-• CMS comes with vendor lock-in risks.
+- CMS comes with vendor lock-in risks.
 HubSpot’s CMS is less flexible than WordPress, and migrating out of it is time-consuming and complex.

-• The free and Starter plans are heavily restricted, offering limited automation, no A/B testing, and capped reporting features.
+- One of the striking HubSpot drawbacks is that their Free and Starter plans are heavily restricted, offering limited automation, no A/B testing, and capped reporting features.
 Most users outgrow the free plan quickly.

-• There are more affordable HubSpot alternatives with similar features.
+- There are more affordable HubSpot alternatives with similar features.

 When it comes to finding the right automation tools to manage your marketing, sales, and customer service, you have too many options — and they all come with their pros and cons.